 The city area is 385 square kilometers.
 About 2,500 km (1,600 miles) is the total length of arterial streets, squares, and boulevards.
 There are approximately 2,200 avenues, streets, and alleys in Donetsk.

 From a bird’s-eye view, one can see that the city is completely surrounded by forests, rivers, steppes, and hills.

-The largest river flowing within the city is Kalmius.
-In 1967, a concrete dam was built, blocking the channel of the Shirokaya River.
-This body of water became known as the Donetsk Sea.
+The largest river within the city limits is Kalmius.
+In 1967, a concrete dam was built to block the riverbed of the Shirokaya River — this reservoir became known as the “Donetsk Sea”.

-The Verkhnekalmiusskoye reservoir is located in the northern part of the city and is surrounded by forests from the east, from the south – by the Kalmius river floods.
-Donetsk Sea is located in the south of the city.
-The Donetsk Sea and the Nizhnekalmiusskoe reservoir are the main water supply facilities in Donetsk and the region.
+The Verkhnekalmiusskoye reservoir is located in the city’s northern part and is surrounded by forests from the east and the expanses of the Kalmius River from the south.
+The Donetsk Sea is located in the southern part of the city.
+The “Donetsk Sea” and the Nizhnekalmiusskoye reservoir constitute the main water supply sources of both Donetsk and the region.